MicrosoftLearning/PL-7001-Create-and-manage-canvas-apps-with-Power-Apps/Instructions/Labs/LAB[PL-7001]_M04L01_Build_UI.md

 1. Select **Save** in the top-right of the Power Apps Studio.

 ## Exercise 2 – Personalization

 ### Task 2.1 - Add user label

-1. Click outside of the gallery on the blank canvas.
+1. Select outside of the gallery on the blank canvas or select the **MainScreen**.

 1. In the app authoring menu, select **Insert (+)**.